carlosolarte/EventB2Maude/README.md

 Java 1.8 are needed.
 Moreover, for using the parser, Python 3.10 and Antlr4 are needed.

+## Case studies

+The directory [examples](./examples) contains several case studies and simulation results, including:
+- A controller for a landing gear system.
+- An emergency brake system.
+- A P2P protocol.
+- Two refinements for the bounded retransmission protocol.

+See the references in [examples](./examples) for further details.

 ## Structure of the project
 - The directory `m-theory` contains the base rewrite theory for representing any (probabilistic) Event-B context and machine.
 The module `EB-TYPE` defines